 – We recommend that the minimum length of the blog post is 300 words with the keyword mentioned 3-6 times.

-– Main Headline: You’ll have a main headline (the title of the blog post) which should include your chosen keyword.
-This will help the search engines with finding your blog post.
+– Main Headline: This is the title of the blog post.
+It should include your chosen keyword.
+This will help the search engines find your blog posts.

-– Subheadings: It’s important to include subheadings to make the blog post easy to comprehend and to prevent the readers from getting overwhelmed by the amount of text.
-If it’s possible you should include the keyword in the subheadings as well.
+– Subheadings: Subheadings are important and will make the blog post easy to comprehend and prevent the readers from getting overwhelmed by the amount of text.
+If possible, you should include the keyword in the subheadings as well.

 – While writing the blog post, you might want to refer to another page on your website.
-This is called internal linking and can guide your readers towards exploring more of your website.
+This is internal linking and can guide your readers to explore more of your website.
 The specific link must always be relevant.
-This means that the link should “explain” what page the reader will end up on if she/he presses the link.
+This means that the link should “explain” what page the reader will end up on if he or she presses the link.

-Example: (…) you’re always welcome to book an appointment ← Clicking this link should lead to a webpage which allows the reader to book an appointment etc.
+Example: (…) you’re always welcome to book an appointment ← Clicking this link should lead to a webpage which allows the reader to book an appointment.

-People today are mobile and they browse on their phones and tablets, and during 2017 more than half of all visits happened on a phone (and that does not even include tablets!)
+Nowadays, people are very mobile and browse on their phones and tablets.
+In 2018 alone more than half of all visits happened on a phone (and that does not even include tablets!).

-– Test it in a real device: Mobile first means that you design your website for browsing it on a phone and once it looks good, you check that it works on your desktop computer.
-This will enable your clients to easily book from their phone on-the-go and take away the stress of navigating around a cluttered non-mobile optimized website.
+– Test it on a real device: Mobile-first means that you design your website for browsing it on a phone and once it looks good, you check that it works on your desktop computer.

-– Avoid large and complex graphics: When proof-checking your website on your mobile device, make sure that any graphics you have used look good and that they are easy for the visitor to comprehend.
-The same applies to texts that you have included on your website – Comprehensibility is key.
+– Avoid large and complex graphics: When proof-checking your website on a mobile device, make sure that any and all graphics look good and are easy to comprehend.
+The same applies to texts – comprehensibility is key!